AdobeDocs/release-notes.en/current.md

 -->

-### New Digital Experience Blueprints tutorials {#blueprints}
+## New Digital Experience Blueprints {#blueprints}

-[Digital Experience Blueprints](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/overview.html?lang=en) are repeatable implementations that let you address strategy and quickly solve established business problems.
+[Digital Experience Blueprints tutorials](https://experienceleague.adobe.com/docs/blueprints-learn/architecture/overview.html?lang=en) are repeatable implementations that let you address strategy and quickly solve established business problems.
 Each Blueprint provides a series of artifacts that explain the high-value business problem, architectures, implementation steps, technical considerations, and links to the relevant documentation.

 |Published|Name|Type|Description |
 | -----------| ---------- | ---------- | ---------- |